WebAssembly/spec/spectec/doc/Language.md

 #### Notation

-Type definitions introducing custom notation require expressions of analogous form:
+Type definitions introducing custom *notation* require expressions of analogous form:
 ```
 exp ::= ...
   exp exp                              sequencing
-  atom                                 atom
+  atomid                               atom
   atomop exp                           prefix atom
   exp atomop exp                       infix atom
-  "`" "(" list(exp, ",") ")"           bracket atoms
+  "`" "(" exp ")"                      bracket atoms
-  "`" "[" list(exp, ",") "]"
+  "`" "[" exp "]"
-  "`" "{" list(exp, ",") "}"
+  "`" "{" exp "}"
 ```
 Sequencing can be interpreted as both a list, as custom notation, or as a mixture of both.

+Custom notation,
-Custom notation can only occur where the expected type is known from the context.
+which includes the use of [atoms](#constructor-types), can only occur where the expected type is known from the context.

 #### Iteration